-- 7A Late fees under Part 7A of the Rule for registrant firms Appendix D to the Rule outlines additional fees payable by registrant firms for the late filing or delivery of certain forms or documents required under the Act.
-The Commission may consider the late filing or delivery of forms or documents when assessing the ongoing suitability for registration of a registrant firm. - 7A.2 Late fee for covered documents after April 2, 2023 Late fees for covered documents, as defined in section 7A.1 of the Rule, that are incurred after April 2, 2023 are calculated in accordance with sections 7A.2 and 7A.3.
+Late fees under Part 9 of the Rule for registrant firms

+33. Appendix G to the Rule outlines additional fees payable by registrant firms for the late filing or delivery of certain forms or documents required under the Act.
+The Commission may consider the late filing or delivery of forms or documents when assessing the ongoing suitability for registration of a registrant firm.

+Late fees for covered documents - after April 2, 2023

+34. Late fees for covered documents, as defined in section 37 of the Rule, that are incurred after April 2, 2023 are calculated in accordance with sections 38 and 39.
 The late fee is \$100 per day, subject to an annual cap for all covered documents submitted in a year of \$5,000.
-The annual cap is increased to \$10,000 for a person or company that has specified Ontario revenues greater than or equal to \$500 million. - 7A.3 Affiliated investment funds and registrants Subsections 7A.3(3) and (4) apply when multiple affiliated investment funds or registrants fail to file the same type of covered documents due by the same date.
+The annual cap is increased to \$10,000 for a person or company that has specified Ontario revenues greater than or equal to \$500 million.

+Affiliated investment funds and registrants

+35. Subsections 39(3) and (4) apply when multiple affiliated investment funds or registrants fail to file the same type of covered documents due by the same date.
 In this case, payments attributable to a year made by anyone in the group count as payments made by everyone in the group.
 This means that the group will be liable to a maximum liability per year equal to the \$5,000 or \$10,000 annual cap.

+Subsection 40(2) applies when multiple affiliated investment funds fail to file Form 45-106F1 due by the same date.
+In this case, payments attributable to a year made by anyone in the group count as payments made by everyone in the group.
+This means that the group will be liable to a maximum liability per year equal to the \$5,000 annual cap.

-7A.7 Transition - Certain forms and documents required to be filed or delivered before April 3, 2023 - Late fees for forms and documents listed in Row A or B of Appendix D as the Rule read on April 2, 2023 were calculated based on the number of business days that the form or document was late.
-Section 7A.7 provides that late fees incurred prior to April 3, 2023 will continue to be charged on this basis.
-Late fees incurred after that date are charged based on calendar days in accordance with sections 7A.2 and 7A.3.
+Transition - Certain forms and documents required to be filed or delivered before April 3, 2023

+36. Late fees for forms and documents listed in Row A or B of Appendix D as the Rule read on April 2, 2023 were calculated based on the number of business days that the form or document was late.
+Section 43 provides that late fees incurred prior to April 3, 2023 will continue to be charged on this basis.
+Late fees incurred after that date are charged based on calendar days in accordance with sections 38 and 39.